Maditoio/fsu_converter/QUICK_START.md

 # Quick Start Guide

 ## What This App Does
-Converts CSV files with format `lock,fsu,start,end` to Excel files and adds a hexadecimal conversion column for the lock values.
+Converts CSV files with format `lock,fsu,start,end` to Excel files and replaces the lock column with lock id in hexadecimal format (without 0x prefix).

 ## How to Run